-- Responses to public records requests are themselves "records" for purposes of the public records law. - Public Records Requests must be retained for a period of 3 years.
+- Public records requests and our responses are themselves "records" for purposes of the public records law. - ➤ Public Records Requests must be retained for a period of 3 years.

 Providing the Records - Costs & Fees

 What can a Records Custodian charge for?